-about my research, generally: I use formal methods to address questions in epistemology, philosophy of science, and the evolution of human behavior and cognition.
+I use formal methods to address questions in epistemology, philosophy of science, and social and political philosophy.
 Much of this work uses the framework of self-assembling games to model the emergence of social, behavioral, and cognitive phenomena from more basic learning and evolutionary processes.
 All of it has to do with learning, in one way or another.

 Studies in History and Philosophy of Science